 Welcome to Computer History Wednesday, where we explore the fascinating history of computing technology.
-In this edition, we’ll be taking a closer look at one of the most essential peripherals in computing: the computer mouse.
+In this edition, we’ll examine one of the most essential peripherals in computing: the computer mouse.

 The computer mouse has come a long way since its invention in the 1960s, and it is now an essential tool for navigating the digital world.
 It has played a significant role in the evolution of computing technology and has undergone several evolutions, each with its unique design, functionality, and purpose.
 In this article, we’ll explore the history of the computer mouse in detail and examine its impact on computing technology.